reab5555/MAD-Outlier-Detector/README.md

 # MAD Outlier Detector

-This is a Python tool built using `pandas`, `numpy`, and `gradio` that detects and removes outliers from a dataset using the Median Absolute Deviation (MAD) technique.
+This is a tool that detects and removes outliers from a dataset using the Median Absolute Deviation (MAD) technique.
 It's designed to be user-friendly and provides a clear summary of the results.

 ## Features